-Exploring the old Berlin with Charlottenburg, located West of Tiergarden park.
-In this part of former West Berlin you can combine (soon) Palace or museum visits with shopping and alternative places.
+Exploring the old Berlin with Charlottenburg, from Sophia Charlotte of Hanover.
+In this part of former West Berlin located near Tiergarden park, you can combine (soon) Palace or museum visits with shopping and alternative places.

 When I moved to Berlin I stayed for two months here, in former West Berlin, while looking for a permanent place, and explored daily this sophisticated burgeos part of Charlottenburg-Wilmersdorf or Schöneberg quarters, feeling a local and tourist in my own city.

 First things.
-Castle Charlottenburg, named of the queen Sophia Charlotte of Hanover, next to Museum Berggruen for classic modern art and Museum Scharf-Gerstenberg for surrealist art.
+Castle Charlottenburg, named of the queen Sophia Charlotte of Hanover, next to Museum Berggruen for classic modern art and Museum Scharf-Gerstenberg for surrealism.